 No – it is up to each manufacturer how many sets / systems they wish to submit at a time depending on their own business rationale.

 Many manufacturers of Construction Products sell through Distributors and Merchants – who then market the products via their own platforms and channels.
 Will there be a mechanism for distributors and merchants to have their “marketing materials” for product information?

-The CPA are developing an adapted Code for merchants and distributors which should be launched later in the year.
+The CPI Ltd are developing an adapted Code for merchants and distributors which should be launched later in the year.